apostrophecms/apostrophe/MONOREPO.md

 (In local development, pnpm has a global store where it stores dependencies and symlinks them in projects, that’s why it’s very fast.)

 - `pnpm-workspace.yaml` file.
 This file defines the structure of the monorepo to pnpm.
-It’s very simple for us, because we only have packages, bu we could have `apps` too for example with starter kits.
+It’s very simple for us, because we only have packages, but we could have `apps` too, for example, with starter kits.

 ```jsx
 packages: